Ahsan Manzil is one of the most

 The palace Ahsan Manzil is a two storied building.
 It is divided into two parts - 1.Rangmahal, the eastern building with the dome and 2.Andarmahal, the western side with the living rooms.
 The high octagonal dome is on the central round room.
 There are large drawing room, library, card room, state room and two other guest rooms in the eastern portion of the palace.
 There is ballroom, the Hindustani room and some residential rooms in the western portion.
 The drawing room and the Jalsaghar are decorated with a beautiful artificial ceiling made of wood.
 A grand dining hall and some smaller rooms are in the west part.
 Nice white, green and yellow colored ceramic tiles decorate the floors of the dining and Darbar Halls.
 The famous store-room, where Nawabs used to store their valuables, was in the middle of the five rooms located in the western half of the ground floor.

-out of 31 in Rangmahal.
-Among those, 9 rooms are arranged according to photos
+More than 4000 signs are collected and being displayed in Ahsan manzil Museum.
+These are being displayed in 23 rooms out of 31 in Rangmahal.
+Among those, 9 rooms are arranged according to photos captured in 1904.

 Spectacular Things in the Museum